Reducing Use of Force by Law Enforcement

 - Establishing an affirmative “duty to provide medical assistance” that requires officers to request – and, where appropriate, personally provide – medical assistance after any use of force against a civilian.

-The policy was promulgated pursuant to Attorney General Directive No. 2020-13, and included two supplements: one regarding the use of conducted energy devices (or “stun guns”) and other forms of less-lethal devices; and one regarding vehicular pursuits:
+The policy was promulgated pursuant to Attorney General Directive No. 2020-13 and Attorney General Directive No. 2021-14, and included two supplements: one regarding the use of conducted energy devices (or “stun guns”) and other forms of less-lethal devices; and one regarding vehicular pursuits:

 - Use of Force Policy